 My Observations:

-So this is a basic bean to cup machine, with a steam wand.
+So this is a standard bean to cup machine, with a steam wand.
 So while the coffee is just a case of slapping the cup on the drip tray and pressing a button, for the milk you have to pour milk into a jug, and stick the steam wand in it – to manually steam the milk.

-These, and most other bean to cup machines, come with what’s known as a Panarello wand, which indicates the air is automatically injected via holes on the side of the Panarello, which is a sheath on the steam pipe.
+These, and most other bean to cup machines, come with what’s known as a Panarello wand, which means the air is automatically injected via holes on the side of the Panarello, which is a sheath on the steam pipe.

 The only things I don’t like about these machines, that I would class as “cons”, are the lack of a true double shot setting, and the strange “Aroma Strength” setting.

-If you press the 2 cup button, even though, you’ll get double the volume made from only a slightly higher dose of coffee, so it’s a bigger weaker shot, not a double shot in my opinion.
+If you press the 2 cup button, though, you’ll get double the volume made from only a slightly higher dose of coffee, so it’s a bigger weaker shot, not a double shot in my opinion.

 Also with this and the other Magnifica range, I’m not quite sure what the Aroma Strength setting is all about.
-I’ve heard from customers about this who have had replies from DeLonghi support telling them that the aroma strength button is not a way to alter the dose, (dose: the amount of coffee ground) and that instead, it changes the contact time between the coffee and the water.
+I’ve heard from customers about this who have had replies from DeLonghi support telling them that the aroma strength button is not a way to change the dose, (dose: the amount of coffee ground) and that instead, it changes the contact time between the coffee and the water.

 For my in-depth review on this machine, see: